“It’s an emotional minefield down there.”

 Letting go of the painful objects from our past is not a way to cut off our past selves.
 This is impossible.
 It’s a way to integrate that past self with who we are now.
 It’s a way to hold that scared child, angry teenager, clueless newlywed, and inexperienced young professional and say, “Hey, you’re part of me, and I’m glad you’re here.”

-Use the practice of letting go as a way to incorporate, accept, and embrace your past into your present.
-That’s my personal definition of healing, and it will lead you toward a more whole version of yourself.
+One of my clients found it very healing to intentionally use the practice of letting go as a way to incorporate, accept, and embrace her past into her present.
+This allowed her to move closer to a more whole version of herself, which was beautiful to watch!

 Try it: Let go of painful objects with the intention of integrating your past into your present.